winitzki/scall/tutorial/programming_dhall.md

 The new monad must have certain properties and satisfy certain laws in order to be useful as a representation of combined effects of the two monads.

 Monad transformers are a well-known technique for combining monads.
-"The Science of Functional Programming" lists eighteen laws of monad transformers and demonstrates the main techniques for implementing transformers for all known monads.
+"The Science of Functional Programming" lists eighteen laws of monad transformers and demonstrates the main techniques for implementing transformers for all the known monads.

 In this chapter, we briefly describe what is known about monad transformers, list the required methods and show the corresponding implementations in Dhall.